sguzman/FeedMeUberCookie/README.md

-# UberData
+# FeedMeUberCookie
-A Scala server that is fed uber credentials and returns your uber trip data
+A scala server that takes in an uber cookie and spits out uber data Edit

 ![A scala project](https://i.imgur.com/VdpZ4YQ.png)